-Implementing empiric additional precautions
+4.3 Implementing empiric additional precautions

-3.1 Contact and droplet precautions
+4.3.1 Contact and droplet precautions

-- In addition to using standard precautions, all individuals, including family members, visitors and HCWs, should use contact and droplet precautions before entering the room of suspected or confirmed COVID-19 patients - Patients should be placed in adequately ventilated single rooms.
-For general ward rooms with natural ventilation, adequate ventilation is considered to be 60 L/s per patient - When single rooms are not available, Patients suspected of having COVID-19 based on risk considerations may be grouped - All patients' beds should be placed at least 1 meter apart regardless of whether they are suspected to have COVID-19 - Assign dedicated team to care exclusively for suspected or confirmed cases to reduce the risk of transmission - HCWs should use appropriate PPE (medical masks, goggles or face shield, a clean non-sterile long-sleeved gown, glove) to avoid contamination of mucous membranes - The use of boots, coverall, and apron is not required during routine care. - Change gloves and practice hand hygiene between patients. - After patient care, appropriate doffing and disposal of all PPE and hand hygiene should be carried out. - In events of incidents (splashes of body fluid, unexpected exposure...,) change new set of PPE as required. - Equipment should be either single-use or disposable or dedicated equipment (e.g. stethoscopes, blood pressure cuffs and thermometers).
-If equipment needs to be shared among patients, clean and disinfect it between use for each individual patient (e.g. by using ethyl alcohol 70%) - HCWs should avoid touching eyes, nose, or mouth with potentially contaminated gloved or bare hands - Avoid moving and transporting patients out of their room or area unless medically necessary. - Use designated portable X-ray equipment or other designated diagnostic equipment.
-If transport is required, use predetermined transport routes to minimize exposure for staff, other patients and visitors, and have the patient wear a medical mask;

-- Ensure that HCWs who are transporting patients perform hand hygiene and wear appropriate PPE as described in this section - Notify the area receiving the patient of any necessary precautions as early as possible before the patient's arrival - Routinely clean and disinfect surfaces with which the patient is in contact - Limit the number of HCWs, family members, and visitors who are in contact with suspected or confirmed COVID-19 patients; - Maintain a record of all persons entering a patient's room, including all staff and visitors
+- In addition to using standard precautions, all individuals, including family members, visitors and HCWs, should use contact and droplet precautions before entering the room of suspected or confirmed COVID-19 patients - o Patients should be placed in adequately ventilated single rooms.
+For general ward rooms with natural ventilation, adequate ventilation is considered to be 60 L/s per patient - When single rooms are not available, Patients suspected of having COVID-19 based on risk considerations may be grouped - O All patients' beds should be placed at least 1 meter apart regardless of whether they are suspected to have COVID-19

+- O Assign dedicated team to care exclusively for suspected or confirmed cases to reduce the risk of transmission - o Use appropriate PPE as required - o Change gloves and practice hand hygiene between patients. - o After patient care, appropriate doffing and disposal of all PPE and hand hygiene should be carried out. - o In events of incidents (splashes of body fluid, unexpected exposure...) change new set of PPE as required. - o Equipment should be either single-use or disposable or dedicated equipment (e.g. stethoscopes, blood pressure cuffs and thermometers).
+If equipment needs to be shared among patients, clean and disinfect it between use for each individual patient (e.g. by using ethyl alcohol 70%) - o HCWs should avoid touching eyes, nose, or mouth with potentially contaminated gloved or bare hands - Avoid moving and transporting patients out of their room or area unless medically necessary. - O Use designated portable X-ray equipment or other designated diagnostic equipment.
+If transport is required, use predetermined transport routes to minimize exposure for staff, other patients and visitors, and have the patient wear a medical mask; - o Ensure that HCWs who are transporting patients perform hand hygiene and wear appropriate PPE as described in this section - o Notify the area receiving the patient of any necessary precautions as early as possible before the patient's arrival - o Routinely clean and disinfect surfaces with which the patient is in contact - O Limit the number of HCWs, family members, and visitors who are in contact with suspected or confirmed COVID-19 patients;

+o Maintain a record of all persons entering a patient's room, including all staff and visitors

-3.2 Airborne precautions for aerosol-generating procedures.
+4.3.2 Airborne precautions for aerosol-generating procedures.